k1sul1/k1kit/README.md

   - For storing "3rd" party or native API requests

 Features marked with * are WIP, or might not exist at all.

+## Word of warning
+Overhauling the transients kinda requires overhauling the software behind them.
+You _can_ use WP DB as the transient store, but you shouldn't.

+If theres's no object-cache.php present, data compression will be turned off, and there won't be a TransientList.

+This is tested with Redis, with the most popular plugins: [WP Redis](https://wordpress.org/plugins/wp-redis/) and [Redis Object Cache](https://wordpress.org/plugins/redis-cache/).

+As long as WP is using an actual key-value store for set_transient & get_transient, this plugin should work just fine.

+### Memcached
+Memcached will work for small sites, but it has a hardcoded maximum value size of 1MB, which makes it impossible to store the TransientList in memcached if it gets bigger than that.
+After that it will fail.